lockvoid/therondb.com/_docs/quickstart.md

 Read [the authenticating guide](./guide/authenticating-requests.html).

-## 5. Secure Queries
+## 6. Secure Channels

-Theron provides a signing mechanism in order to prevent unrestricted access to the database.
+Theron provides a signing mechanism in order to prevent unrestricted access to the database and channels.
 To enable the signing mechanism, go to the application dashboard, uncheck the development status and copy a secret key.
-On the server side append a query signature to the responses with the `querySignature` property, which is an HMAC SHA256 of the SQL query:
+On the server side append a query signature to the responses with the `signature` property, which is an HMAC SHA256 of the SQL query:

 {% highlight javascript linenos %}